bueler/p4pdes/c/BEST.md

      * `static` helper functions are an exception.
   5. When in doubt the style should follow the Style Guide in the [PETSc Developer's Guide](http://www.mcs.anl.gov/petsc/developers/developers.pdf).
-     * A collection of examples is not a library API, so this is not rigid.
+     * A collection of examples is not a library API, so rigidly following this Guide would be foolish.
   6. If you do `./code -help intro` then you should see a description of the code and its option prefix `xxx_`.
   7. Do `./code -help |grep xxx_` to get documentation for code-specific options.